A Few of My Favorite Things

 A few more favorites I like to share with kids: Number the Stars, by Lois Lowry; Linda Sue Park's A Single Shard; and Sarah, Plain and Tall, by Patricia MacLachlan.
-Any of Chris Van Dusen's picture books make kids (and me!) laugh: A Camping Spree with Mr. Magee and Learning to Ski with Mr. Magee are two of my favorites.
+Any of Chris Van Dusen's picture books make kids (and me!) laugh: A Camping Spree with Mr. Magee, Learning to Ski with Mr. Magee, and Circus Ship are three of my favorites.

 Eight of my favorite nonfiction books: Snowflake

 Bentley, by Jacqueline Briggs Martin; The Brooklyn Bridge,

 by Lynn Curlee; Good Brother, Bad Brother, by James Cross